 Alassio stands out as a holiday destination.
 It contains several hotels and other excellent accommodation facilities which make it a perfect destination for holidays and parties.
 You will thus find it great for parties and relaxation.

-Gallinara is a small island that is located off the coast of Alassio.
-It is basically a nature reserve.
-It is set aside exclusively for the purpose of marine-based activities.
+Gallinari is a small island located off the coast of Alassio.
+It is a nature reserve.
+It is set aside exclusively for marine-based activities.
 These include scuba diving, snorkeling, and other underwater activities.

 In case you are a water sports enthusiast, this is the place to be.
 The island is safe from sharks and other ferocious marine animals.
-No incident of attacks by these animals has ever been recorded.
-You may rest easy of your safety at all times.
+You may rest easy on your safety at all times.

-Appreciate Italy’s Literary History at the Muretto Di Alasio
+Appreciate Italy’s Literary History at the Muretto Di Blasio

 Italy has produced great authors and actors.
-Almost all of them have since fallen.
+Almost all of them have fallen.
 However, their souls still reign supreme.
-This Muretto Di Alasio is a monument that is dedicated to them.
+This Muretto Di Blasio is a monument dedicated to them.

 10 Days in the Italian Riviera: Day IV – Finale Ligure